taligentx/dscKeybusInterface/README.md

 ## Troubleshooting
 If you are running into issues:
-1. Run the `KeybusReader` example sketch and view the serial output to verify that the interface is capturing data successfully without reporting CRC errors.
+1. Run the `KeybusReader` example sketch and view the serial output to verify that the interface is capturing data successfully without reporting checksum errors.
     * If data is not showing up or has errors, check the clock and data line wiring, resistors, and all connections.
 Breadboards can cause issues, connections should be soldered instead.
 2. For virtual keypad, run the `KeybusReader` example sketch and enter keys through serial and verify that the keys appear in the output and that the panel responds.
     * If keys are not displayed in the output, verify the transistor pinout, base resistor, and wiring connections.